andyk8872/project-2/README.md

     ***

 * ## Bugs:
-  * Using Font Awesome icons the HTML buttons (user choice) resulted in the  javascript script not acknowleding the user clicks.
+  * Using Font Awesome icons the HTML buttons (user choice) resulted in the  javascript script not acknowleding the user clicks (approximately 10% of the time).
     The only solution I found was to remove Font Awesome icons fron the buttons.
   * For some reason the Font Awesome 'volume' icon would not work in the project.
 (I have as yet no solution other than to use an alternative icon)
   * When I commented out the 'Final Result' div in order to reduce the size of the game area, various function of the game would not work.